JasielJimenez/rshell/README.md

 Using parentheses () around a command or series of commands will change the precedence of the commands.

+The “<” redirector takes the output of a command or the contents of a file and makes them into the input used in another file.

+The “>” redirector takes the output of a command or the contents of a file and inserts it into another file, overriding what is in the file.

+The “>>” redirector takes the output of a command or the contents of a file and inserts it into another file, adding it on to what is in the file.

+The “|” symbol allows you to preform piping.

 Typing exit will allow the user to quit the program.

 The program displays the user’s username and the hostname of the machine the user is logged in from.